apache/spark/python/docs/source/user_guide/pandas_on_spark/from_to_dbms.rst

     con.commit()
     con.close()

-Pandas APIs on Spark require a JDBC driver to read so it requires the driver for your particular database to be on the Spark's classpath.
+Pandas API on Spark requires a JDBC driver to read so it requires the driver for your particular database to be on the Spark's classpath.
 For SQLite JDBC driver, you can download it, for example, as below:

 .. code-block:: bash

     curl -O https://repo1.maven.org/maven2/org/xerial/sqlite-jdbc/3.34.0/sqlite-jdbc-3.34.0.jar

 After that, you should add it into your Spark session first.
-Once you add them, pandas APIs on Spark will automatically detect the Spark session and leverage it.
+Once you add them, pandas API on Spark will automatically detect the Spark session and leverage it.

 .. code-block:: python